 During the school year (mid-September through mid-June), you’ll also see heavy traffic when school gets out around 16:00.

-Traffic can turn a 20-minute trip into an hour-long adventure.
+Traffic can turn a 20-minute trip into an hour-long adventure (it’s happened to us many times!).
 Keep this in mind if you’ll be traveling from the Florence airport to the city center during these time periods.

 More Info on Transport Options From Florence Airport to the City Center